- Like

 Restoration funding was provided by donations from private citizens, including a Hearst Foundation grant.
 Mission San Antonio de Padua is listed on the National Register of Historic Places.

 Fort Hunter Liggett is located in southern Monterey County.
 Fort Hunter-Liggett, the U.S. Army’s Western Training Center.
-For entry, you will be required to present to the gate guard a valid driver’s license (for the driver and any passengers over the age of 18), auto registration, and proof of insurance.
+For entry, you must present a valid driver’s license (for the driver and any passengers over 18), auto registration, and proof of insurance to the gate guard.
 Make sure your gas tank is full.
-There is a gas station on the base, and non-military drivers are limited to five gallons.
+A gas station is on the base, and non-military drivers are limited to five gallons.

 Take the Jolon Road (G18) exit right after the Bradley exit.
 Drive 26 miles to the Entrance.